CV

 University of Cambridge

-• BA thesis titled "Language Contact and the Phylogeny and Phonology of Early English", supervised by David Willis.
+• Thesis: "Language Contact and the Phylogeny and Phonology of Early English", supervised by David Willis.
 Achieved First Class Honours.

 Areas of Specialization